Esther Eden: My Journey in Music So Far

 It’s no secret that successful music industry professionals have walked through our doors and mastered their craft.
 Esther Eden, one of our fiercely talented Songwriting students, is already taking the industry by storm while learning more about songwriting and the industry throughout her studies.

 At 16 years old, Esther seized the opportunity to perform an original song in front of Jessie J at her high school.
 This life-changing moment led the multi-award-winning artist to ask Esther to perform with her onstage to over 10,000 people that very night.
 A year later, Esther was signed with Universal Music MENA.

-Esther moved from her home in Dubai to join us at BIMM Institute Berlin – and her music and creativity have progressed at an impressive rate.
+Esther moved from her home in Dubai to join us at BIMM University Berlin – and her music and creativity have progressed at an impressive rate.
 Only last year, her own playlist and interview were broadcasted across all Emirates Airlines flights.
 My Own Way, her new EP, will be released in April 2020.

 We caught up with Esther to discuss her musical journey so far and what advice she’d give to other aspiring musicians.

 Can you tell us more about that incredible moment performing in front of Jessie J?

 My mum told me that I needed to sing the song I wrote (‘Is This Love’ from my debut album, Solitaire) [in front of Jessie J when she came to my high school] […] I got on stage all nervous, […] I started the song and then Jessie J stopped me after the chorus, asking me if I could restart the song so she could record it on her phone.

 Jessie J said that she liked it so much and asked if I could perform it at her concert that very night […] I was in tears.
 Jessie J was headling the festival RedFest Dxb.
 I got to watch her perform from the side of the stage, met her team and got to perform the first song I ever wrote in the middle of her set.